agarrharr/barcode-binary-is-valid/readme.md

 Type: `string`

-A string of the barcode where each bar and gap is represented by one number between 1 and 4 depending on its width.
+A binary representation of the barcode in binary.

 ## License